-- 1. All TSOs shall establish Individual Grid Models for merging into Common Grid Models consistent with the objectives of this Network Code for each of the following timeframes: - a) Year-Ahead, in accordance with Article 11 and Article 13; - b) where relevant, Week-Ahead, in accordance with Article 14; - c) D-1, in accordance with Article 15; and - d) where relevant, intraday, in accordance with Article 15. - 2.
+- 1. All TSOs shall establish Individual Grid Models for merging into Common Grid Models consistent with the objectives of this Network Code for each of the following timeframes: - a) Year-Ahead, in accordance with Article 11 and Article 13; - b) where relevant, Week-Ahead, in accordance with Article 14; - c) D-1, in accordance with Article 15; and - d) Intraday, where applicable in line with Article 20(2)(c). - 2.
 Whenever a TSO establishes an Individual Grid Model for a timeframe consistent with both this Network Code and [NC CACM], the TSO shall ensure that the Individual Grid Model is in line with the requirements established in both Network Codes. - 3.
-Individual Grid Models described in Article 9(1) shall include the data described in Article 17(3) of [NC OS], as well as thermal limits of elements of the Transmission Network. - 4.
+Individual Grid Models described in Article 9(1) shall include the data described in Article 17(3) of [NC OS], as well as thermal limits of elements of the Transmission System. - 4.
 The European Merging Function shall establish Common Grid Models consistent with the objectives of this Network Code based on: - a) scenarios or forecasts provided in accordance with Article 10, Article 15 and when relevant Article 14; - b) Individual Grid Models developed in accordance with Article 11, Article 13 and Article 15, and when relevant Article 14; and - c) the provisions agreed upon in accordance with Article 12(1) and Article 15(1).